STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 Levels
 ------

-All |hpx| logging output have seven different logging levels.
+All |hpx| logging output has seven different logging levels.
 These levels can be set explicitly or through environmental variables in the main |hpx| ini file as shown below.
 The logging levels and their associated integral values are shown in the table below, ordered from most verbose to least verbose.
 By